 Since January 1, 2023, under the new amendments to the AIFC Law and the Tax Code, the dividend tax exemption described above applies only if Active Trading Criteria are met.
-The Active Trading Criteria include the volume of deals with such securities being not less than T25 million a month and the number of deals with such securities being not less than 50 a month, and the criteria are satisfied only on the basis of executed deals.
+The Active Trading Criteria include (i) the volume of executed deals with the securities in question being not less than T25 million a calendar month, and (ii) the number of executed deals with such securities being not less than 50 a month.
+In accordance with recent changes, in addition to the above criteria, for KASE listed securities the following additional criterion must be satisfied: the placement of securities must be carried out through an IPO (Initial Public Offering) or SPO (Secondary Public Offering), or the number of securities in free float must be at least 10% of the total number of issued securities, excluding those repurchased by the issuer.
+When calculating the number of securities in free float, the total number of issued securities, net of those repurchased by the issuer, excludes securities held by certain related parties and large shareholders.
 However, the current legislation of Kazakhstan and AIFC does not specify the period within the relevant tax year during which the Active Trading Criteria must be met.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Taxation-The ADSs need to be listed on the official list of the AIX or the KASE and there should be certain trading in such securities in order for the holders of ADSs to enjoy the applicable tax exemptions provided under the Tax Code and the AIFC Law."